11 Shrubs You’ll Regret Planting

 Some are garden thugs, others are maintenance hogs or one-hit wonders.
 Don't bother planting these shrubs.

 Japanese barberry (Berberis thunbergii) sneers at neglect and doesn’t even bat an eye at drought.
-To top it off, there are some really colorful cultivars out there in hues of chartreuse and burgundy.
-But the shrubs are thorny (good for barriers, bad for bare skin).
-And the bright red or orange berries are eaten by birds, then deposited elsewhere.
-Trouble is, Japanese barberry can dominate a landscape, crowding out native plants, especially in the Northeast, Great Lakes area and parts of the Northwest.
-There are better options without the baggage.
-Want to remove some dreadful shrubs?
-Here’s how!
+To top it off, there are some much nicer colorful cultivars out there in hues of chartreuse and burgundy.
+Japanese barberry shrubs are thorny (good for barriers, bad for bare skin).
+The bright red or orange berries are eaten by birds, then the seeds are deposited elsewhere.

 Bush honeysuckle (Lonicera spp.) has fragrant flowers and bright red berries.
 Sounds good, right?
 But it’s a nasty pest that spreads by roots and seeds.
-It pops up everywhere and out-competes native vegetation simply because it is so undemanding.
+This flowering shrub pops up everywhere and out-competes native vegetation simply because it is so undemanding.
 Sun, shade, wet, dry — to bush honeysuckle, it’s all good.
 And if you grow one, it’s all bad (for you).
-Here are 10 flowering shrubs you should consider growing.

 It’s a tough shrub with bright orange or red berries.
 It can be trained into a topiary, too.
 However, pyracantha is a problem in California, Texas and parts of the Deep South, where it has invasive tendencies.
-Elsewhere it’s just a hassle to deal with, thanks to thorny branches and a tendency at “die back,” meaning you have to deal with the thorns as you remove the dead wood.
-Check out these 11 sparkling shrubs for today’s yards.
+Elsewhere it’s just a hassle to deal with, thanks to thorny branches and a tendency to “bite back,” meaning you have to deal with the thorns as you remove the dead wood.

-Butterfly bush (Buddleja davidii) has its virtues.
-After all, it attracts butterflies — that can’t be bad.
-And it’s drought tolerant and has pretty flowers.
 In northern climes, however, it dies back to the roots in winter, so you have to cut it back to the ground in spring (more work) and hope it still flowers.
 And in areas like the Pacific Northwest and much of the East, butterfly bush is considered invasive.
 If you do grow one, look for a sterile cultivar.
-These are the 15 trees you should never grow in your home landscape.

 Like so many other invasive species, buckthorn (Rhamnus cathartica) was brought to this country as an ornamental.
-It’s now considered a noxious weed because it out-competes native vegetation, forming an impenetrable barrier and degrading wildlife habitat.
-Its thorny nature is also no fun to work with, so good luck taking a pruning saw to it.
-Here are 10 invasive plants you should get out of your garden right now.
+It’s now considered a noxious weed because it outcompetes native vegetation, forming an impenetrable barrier and degrading wildlife habitat.
+It’s difficult to get rid of buckthorn.
+Its thorny nature is no fun to work with, so good luck taking a pruning saw to it.

 Everyone loves this golden harbinger of spring when it’s in bloom, for about 15 minutes in early spring.
 Seriously.
-The show is about a week long and then you have a green blob the rest of the growing season.
+The show is about a week long, and then you have a green blob the rest of the growing season.
 Make that a green blob constantly in need of a haircut, because forsythia tends to look unruly if it doesn’t get a regular snip.
 More maintenance and fewer flowers (if you wait too long to prune it) is not a recipe for a great shrub when there are so many better candidates.
-Never plant these flowers in your garden.

 This weedy shrub has sharp thorns, which makes it a pain to deal with.
 Literally.
-But its real threat is the fact that autumn olive (Elaeagnusspp.) is easily spread by birds and then ends up out-competing other plants because it is so adaptable — even making its own nitrogen.
+But the real threat is that autumn olive (Elaeagnusspp.) is easily spread by birds, then ends up out-competing other plants because it is so adaptable.
+It even makes its own nitrogen.
 It’s actually banned in a number of states.
-Here’s how to stop invasive plants from taking over your yard.